colonial-heritage/data-models/objects/rdf.md

 # Right of digital object
 ####################

-# MD5 of original IRI of object + 'digitalobjectrights'+ sequence number
+# MD5 of original IRI of object + 'digitalobjectright'+ sequence number
 <https://n2t.net/ark:/27023/a663867ce99ac68a054618926e0a606c>
     a crm:E30_Right ;
     crm:P2_has_type <https://creativecommons.org/licenses/by/1.0/> .